DavidCC812/Moonshot_Project/documents/thesis_document/thesis_document.md

 These fallback states are simple but effective, and help prevent dead ends or unexplained blank screens.

-> *Placeholder: Screenshot of login error message or itinerary fetch failure.*

 #### Dynamic UI Behavior

 The interface responds immediately to user actions, thanks to reactive ViewModel-based state management.
 Key examples observed during the demonstration include: